WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 5th|*destructive wave*, *flame strike*

 #### Pyrophile
+*2nd-level Study of Destruction feature*

+___
+<div style='margin-top:-6px'></div>

-When you choose this study at 2nd level, you learn the *produce flame* cantrip, which you treat as a warlock cantrip and does not count against your cantrips known.
+You learn the *produce flame* cantrip, which you treat as a warlock cantrip and does not count against your cantrips known.

 Additionally, you can magically ignite a flammable object you touch with your hand as an action.

+<div style='margin-top:-5px'></div>

 #### Channel Demonfire
+*2nd-level Study of Destruction feature*

+___
+<div style='margin-top:-6px'></div>
-Also at 2nd level, you can channel the double-edged power of hellfire into your spells.

-When you deal damage with a warlock spell of 1st level or higher, you can choose to take an amount of fire damage up to your warlock level.
+You can channel the double-edged power of hellfire into your spells.
+When you deal damage with a warlock spell, you can choose to take an amount of fire damage up to your warlock level.
 One target takes twice as much fire damage as you took.

+<div style='margin-top:-5px'></div>

 #### Havoc
-Starting at 6th level, you can duplicate certain spell effects.
+*6th-level Study of Destruction feature*

+___
+<div style='margin-top:-6px'></div>

 When you cast a warlock spell using a Fel Sorcery spell slot that targets only one creature and doesn't have a range of self, you can expend a soul shard to target a second creature in range with the same spell.

 #### Unending Resolve
+*10th-level Study of Destruction feature*

+___
+<div style='margin-top:-6px'></div>

-At 10th level, when you reduce a hostile creature to 0 hit points, you gain temporary hit points equal to your Intelligence modifier + your warlock level (minimum of 1).
+When you reduce a hostile creature to 0 hit points, you gain temporary hit points equal to your Intelligence modifier + your warlock level (minimum of 1).

+<div style='margin-top:-5px'></div>

 #### Flames of Xerrath
+*14th-level Study of Destruction feature*

+___
+<div style='margin-top:-6px'></div>

-When you reach at 14th level, you can overcharge the power of your spells with the power of fel flames.
+You can overcharge the power of your spells with the power of fel flames.
 When you deal damage with a warlock spell cast using a Fel Sorcery spell slot, you can deal maximum damage with that spell.

+\columnbreak

 The first time you do so, you suffer no adverse effect.
 If you use this feature again before you finish a long rest, you take 5d12 fire damage at the end of the current turn.
 Each time you use this feature again before finishing a long rest, the fire damage increases by 1d12.
 This damage ignores resistance and immunity.

-\columnbreak
+<div style='margin-top:-5px'></div>

 #### Inferno
+*18th-level Study of Destruction feature*

+___
+<div style='margin-top:-6px'></div>

-When you reach 18th level, you gain the ability to conjure a meteor from the Twisting Nether.
-As an action, you can cause a meteor alight with green flame to appear in the air and crash down to a point you designate within 60 feet.
+You can conjure a meteor from the Twisting Nether as an action, causing it to appear in the air and crash down to a point you designate within 60 feet.

 Creatures in a 30 feet radius of that point take 2d8 points of bludgeoning damage and 2d6 points of fire damage and the ground becomes difficult terrain.
 You can then choose to either detonate the stone, dealing 13d10 fire damage to all creatures within 30 feet of the point (Dexterity save for half damage), or you can animate it as an infernal.
 Infernals are described in Part II of Appendix C.